 The annotation panel describes the currently selected wells, and allows editing the selected wells if the user has permission.
 If the user doesn't have edit permission, the text boxes will be greyed out, but the user can see the annotations of any well by hovering the mouse over the well (or tapping it, on touch devices).

-The rest of this section applies only to users with edit permission for the dataset.
+The rest of this section applies only to users with edit permission, or when using standalone mode.

 Select a set of wells